0xgioser/Polygon-Improvement-Proposals-1/Project Management/README.md

 ### Who Can Attend

-Protocol developers, client developers, and core Polygon researchers are invited to attend the meetings.
+Protocol developers, client developers, network Validators and core Polygon researchers are invited to attend the meetings.
 Sometimes a non-core developer with particular expertise on a topic is invited on to discuss a specific agenda item.
 If you feel you would contribute to the meetings by your attendance please reach out to [Jackson Lewis](mailto:jackson@polygon.technology).

 ### Who Manages the Meetings